abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Category theory and set theory compared](../02_category/set_category.svg)

 When we are within the realm of sets, we can view each set as a collection of individual elements.
-We don't have such notion in category theory.
+In category theory, we don't have such a notion .
 However, taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
 Plus we always have a way to "go back" to set theory, using the tricks from the last section.

 But why would we want to have this more general definition?
 It is because, in this way we can use our theory to describe objects other than sets.
 We already discussed one such object --- types in programming languages.
 Remember that we said that programming types (classes) are somewhat similar to sets, and programming methods are somewhat similar to functions between sets, but they are not exactly identical?
 Category theory allows us to generalize the similarities of these... ahem, categories.